-Annual celebrations are fantastic way to gather in celebration.
+Annual rituals are fantastic way to gather in celebration.
 However, you need not wait for these key dates to reconnect with the cycles and seasons.

 Rising with the sun is a simple daily ritual that serves to remember the wild ways.
 Take the time to step outside for a brisk walk, meditate or simply observe the dawn of a new day.

 Rewild yourself and sync with the seasons.